DEVELOPING YOUR BRAND AND CONTENT MARKETING STRATEGIES

 change “Up Next As” to “Blog”

-select the “Content Breakdown” template to auto-populate the repurposing framework
+the template will auto-populate the repurposing framework specifics

 This will give you everything you need to repurpose that blog topic into: